If you have any questions as you get started - feel free to email welcome@meticuloushome.com and we’ll get back to you as quickly as possible.

 • Dial Button - Press and Hold: When highlighting a Profile, start the shot (i.e., begin heating water and make the espresso).

 • Dial Button - Double Press: When a Profile is active, a double press will abort the shot and return you to the Profile selection screen.
-Note: If the water is already at temperature, this may raise the piston, so yo have removed the portafilter to avoid wasting a shot.

 • Context Button: Press the button once to open the Context Menu.